Blueprint Travelers

 Jump to

-Day 1: Getting to Hiroshima (Stopping at Himeji Castle)
+Hiroshima Itinerary Day 1: Getting to the City (Stopping at Himeji Castle)

 Getting to Himeji Castle from Kobe (or Anywhere North)